ibhagwan/fzf-lua/README.md

     git_icons         = false,
     diag_icons        = true,
     icon_padding      = '',     -- add padding for wide diagnostics signs
-    -- by default icons and highlights are extracted from 'DiagnosticSignXXX' -- and highlighted by a highlight group of the same name (which is usually -- set by your colorscheme, for more info see:
+    multiline         = true,   -- concatenate multi-line diags into a single line -- set to `false` to display the first line only -- by default icons and highlights are extracted from 'DiagnosticSignXXX' -- and highlighted by a highlight group of the same name (which is usually -- set by your colorscheme, for more info see: